NhatMinhPhan/Python-Assessment-Tool__-for-JSON-databases-/README.md

 #### Admin data (`"admin-data"`)

 `"answers_viewable"`: `true` if the administrator/tutor allows tutees to view their submitted code (which they cannot edit), `false` to disable the visibility of the submitted code\
-`"evaluation_viewable'`: `true` if the administrator/tutor allows tutees to view the results of the program's evaluation of their code, `false` to disable the visibility of the evaluation results
+`"evaluation_viewable'`: `true` if the administrator/tutor allows tutees to view the results of the application's evaluation of their code, `false` to disable the visibility of the evaluation results

 Note that the `"id"` in `"admin-data"` has no practical and considerable use or significance in the operations of this assessment tool, so it can be other than `"1025"`.
 However, it **should** not be removed, as it potentially allows the block containing `"answers_viewable"` and `"evaluation_viewable"` to be deemed as an item of the `"admin-data"` array.